Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Yes?"

-"If we do make it through this...you can probably guess that this was to be my last mission anyway.
+"If we do make it through this... you can probably guess that this was to be my last mission anyway.
 I am, after all, terminally ill.
 You may already have guessed as much."

 Ian turned back. "...I suspected, yeah.
 Between the cough, and how Regaari originally pitched this to me as a chance to become a ship captain.
 D’you mind if I ask…?"

 "Oh, tumours.
 Lots of them.
 All four lungs, most of the less immediately critical organs."
 Trrrk’k laughed drily, then coughed again.
 "Really, I am only alive now thanks to some highly advanced medicine.
 I was *supposed* to already be retired and enjoying my final months in the comfort of a hospice.
-When the Clan said they wanted me to evaluate a potential replacement, however...duty called, one last time."
+When the Clan said they wanted me to evaluate a potential replacement, however... duty called, one last time."

 "...Hell of an evaluation."